Minimalism (computing): Usage

 Developers may create user interfaces to be as simple as possible by eliminating buttons and dialog boxes that may potentially confuse the user.
 Minimalism is sometimes used in its visual arts meaning, particularly in the industrial design of the hardware device or software theme.

 Some developers have attempted to create programs to perform a particular function in the fewest lines of code, or smallest compiled executable size possible on a given platform.
 Some Linux distributions mention minimalism as a goal.
-Alpine Linux, Arch Linux, Puppy Linux, Bodhi Linux, CrunchBang Linux, dynebolic and Tiny Core Linux are examples.
+Alpine, Arch, Puppy, Bodhi, CrunchBang, dynebolic and Tiny Core are examples.
 The early development of the Unix system occurred on low-powered hardware, and Dennis Ritchie and Ken Thompson have stated their opinion that this constraint contributed to the system's "elegance of design".

 Programming language designers can create minimal programming languages by eschewing syntactic sugar and extensive library functions.
 Such languages may be Turing tarpits due to not offering standard support for common programming tasks.
 Creating a minimal Lisp interpreter is a common learning task set before computer science students.
 The Lambda calculus, developed by Alonzo Church is a minimal programming language that uses only function definitions and function applications.
 Scheme, Forth, and Go are cited as examples of practical, minimal programming languages.

 The programming hobby of code golf results in minimalist software, but these are typically exercises or code poetry, not usable applications software.

 John Millar Carroll, in his book Minimalism Beyond the Nürnberg Funnel pointed out that the use of minimalism results in "instant-use" devices such as video games, ATMs, voting machines, and mall kiosks with little-or-no learning curve that do not require the user to read manuals.
 User Interface researchers have performed experiments suggesting that minimalism, as illustrated by the design principles of parsimony and transparency, bolsters efficiency and learnability.
 Minimalism is implicit in the Unix philosophies of "everything is a text stream" and "do one thing and do it well", although modern Unix/Linux distributions do not hold so rigorously to this philosophy.